momadAB/Pathfinder-Algo-Visualizer/README.md

 - Interactive grid to set start and target nodes.
 - Ability to place and remove barriers with mouse clicks.
-- Real-time visualization of algorithm processing.
+- Slowed down visualization of algorithm processing.
 - Supports A* and BFS pathfinding algorithms.
 - Adjustable volume for sound effects.
+- Adjustable grid size.
 - User-friendly interface with instructions on how to use the visualizer.

 ## Getting Started